FLIR/iis_firefly_image_classifier/README.md

 It also contains scripts that will allow you to convert your image dataset to TensorFlow's native TFRecord format, train models from scratch or fine-tune them from pre-trained network weights (Transfer Learning).
-In addition, we've included a TAN document (To be added), which provides working examples of how to use this repository.
+In addition, we've included a TAN document (Link to be added), which provides a working examples of how to use this repository.

 ## Features
 - **Functionality**: